Waimea-tcsmtih/level-2-programming-assessment/docs/README.md

-# PROJECT NAME HERE
+# Counter Coin

-by YOUR NAME HERE
+by Taine Smith

 ---